whyandzedpost/whyandzedpost.github.io/_sections/welcome-to-jekyll.md

 All the images used on this website are copyright-free images taken from unsplash.

 This website is hosted by Github Pages and Jekyll.
-The jekyll theme used is by Chris Bobbe.
+The jekyll theme used is developed by <a href="https://chrisbobbe.github.io/" target="_blank">Chris Bobbe</a>.
 Thanks to the power of internet, this website has been quite a collaboration from around the world!
 Thanks to all the contributors.

 For anything, write to me using the <a href="https://dattanibedita.github.io/#contact" target="_blank">Contact</a> section.